Designing an Employee Hypertension Program

 The work began by reading the Joint National Committee guidelines on hypertension, looking at other hypertension models in other large employers (there were few effective programs), and sifting through large amounts of population data and de-identified claims data.

-I then conducted user interviews with over 130 Employees and clinicians.
-I set up tables near the cafeteria and went to employee health fairs, speaking with employees who were both controlled and uncontrolled, asking them about their decisions, priorities, goals, and barriers to care.
+We then conducted user interviews with over 130 Employees and clinicians.
+We set up tables near the cafeteria and went to employee health fairs, speaking with employees who were both controlled and uncontrolled, asking them about their decisions, priorities, goals, and barriers to care.

 Those discussions lead to understanding that there were 3 main fall-off points on the pathway to successful care.
 Employees either weren't getting a first check, weren't getting a follow-up check, or weren't practicing medication adherence.